The Stanmore Public School Parent Handbook contains general information about our school for new and existing parents.

 Primary School Sports Association (PSSA) Sport

 Stanmore Public School is a member of the Balmain PSSA competition, fielding Senior and Junior teams with students from Years 3-6.
-Sports offered include softball, OzTag and hockey in summer, and soccer, touch football, AFL and netball in winter.
+Sports offered include cricket, OzTag and netball in summer, and soccer, touch football, AFL and netball in winter.

 Stephanie Alexander Kitchen Garden Program